dh-tech/awesome-digital-humanities/README.md

 - [Gephi](https://gephi.org/) - Gephi is the leading visualization and exploration software for all kinds of graphs and networks.
 - [Khartis](https://www.sciencespo.fr/cartographie/khartis/en/) - A tool for easy creation of thematic maps in 3 steps from CSV data.
 - [Palladio](https://hdlab.stanford.edu/palladio/) - Visualize complex historical data with ease.
+- [RAWGraphs](https://rawgraphs.io/) - Open source, web-based tool for the visualization of complex data.
 - [StorylineJS](http://storyline.knightlab.com/) - Tell the story behind the numbers.
 - [StorymapJS](https://storymap.knightlab.com/) - Maps that tell stories.
 - [TimelineJS](https://timeline.knightlab.com/) - Easy-to-make, beautiful timelines.